 6. DRIPPING FAUCETS.

 Fixing a dripping faucet is a little bit more delicate work than turning a screw on a float assembly, but it’s still within the realm of most DIYers.
 The main issue here is that the assemblies themselves are a bit smaller and more intricate than a simple toilet mechanism.
 Delta and all other manufacturers have published diagnostic and repair guides on their respective websites.
 Take a look and decide if you think you can pull it off.
-If not, seek help from an expert.
+If not, seek help from Kansas City plumbing experts.

 7. CALL A PROFESSIONAL.